raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/mod_conference/voice_conference_complex_invite.md

 <br>

-The process from initially creating a conference room to having two conference attendees participate in the meeting is the same as [Voice Conference with Inviting Example](https://github.com/raspberry-pi-maker/VoIP-related-codes/tree/main/FreeSWITCH/mod_conference/voice_conference_invite.md).
+The process from initially creating a conference room to having two conference attendees participate in the conference is the same as [Voice Conference with Inviting Example](https://github.com/raspberry-pi-maker/VoIP-related-codes/tree/main/FreeSWITCH/mod_conference/voice_conference_invite.md).
-However, in this scenario, two meeting attendees invite another attendee during the conference.
+However, in this scenario, two conference attendees invite another attendee during the conference.

 <br>